net-lisias-ksp/BonVoyage/README.md

 ### Fixes
 - Fixed usage of fuel cells with infinite propellant cheat enabled and no fuel tanks present
 - Fixed wrong count of operable wheels with KSPWheel module when "Wear and damage" setting was set to NONE
+- Fixed detection of usable converters when fuel cell contains more modules of type ModuleResourceConverter

 ## 1.3.0